je-peeva/skillo-automation-project/test-cases/registration-tests.md

 **Steps**:

 1. Go to Registration page.
-2. Populate a value above the maximum allowed length within each field of the registration form.
+2. Fill in a value above the maximum allowed length within each field of the registration form.

 - **Expected result**: Validation message "Maximum {Y} characters!" is displayed.

-3. Populate a value matching the allowed maximum of characters.
+3. Fill in a value matching the allowed maximum of characters.

 **Expected result**: Validation message "Maximum {Y} characters!" is hidden.